trek-view/basecamp/_posts/2022-05-06-overlay-gopro-telemetry-data-as-map-in-video.md

 My inspiration for the overlay comes from Mapillary, a-picture-in-picture map in the bottom left corner of the video, so I need to resize the map images accordingly.

-Note, MapBox only generates images with a length or width less than or equal to 1280.
+Note, MapBox will only generate images with a length or width less than or equal to 1280.

 ### 3A.
 HERO videos